aurelia/fetch-client/doc/article/en-US/http-services.md

 * `aurelia-http-client` - A basic HttpClient based on XMLHttpRequest.
 It supports all HTTP verbs, JSONP and request cancellation.
 * `aurelia-fetch-client` - A more forward-looking HttpClient based on the Fetch specification.
 It supports all HTTP verbs and integrates with Service Workers, including Request/Response caching.

 How should you choose between these two options?
 We recommend using `aurelia-fetch-client` if possible.
 It is based on the Fetch specification which will be the preferred way of handling all AJAX going forward.
-However, if you need request cancellation, the Fetch spec does not currently support this.
-This is primarily because Fetch leverages Promises, which have no notion of cancellation at present.
-While this improvement to the spec is being considered for the future, it isn't available at present.
-So, if you need request cancellation, you may need to use `aurelia-http-client` instead.
+However, if you need request cancellation or download progress, the Fetch spec does not currently support these features.
+While these improvements to the spec are being considered for the future, it isn't available at present.
+So, if you need these capabilities, you may need to use `aurelia-http-client` instead.

 ## [aurelia-fetch-client](aurelia-doc://section/2/version/1.0.0)